ArnyminerZ/MiC-Manager/README.md

 # Replace {password} with the password to use for identifying as {username}.
 Choose wisely.
 echo "{root-password}" > secrets/root-password.txt

+# Replace {firefly-password} with the password to use for the Firefly database
+echo "{firefly-password}" > secrets/firefly-password.txt

+# Replace {firefly-root-password} with the password to use for the root user in the Firefly database
+echo "{firefly-root-password}" > secrets/firefly-root-password.txt

+# The app key to use for Firefly
+# Note: must have exactly 32 chars
+echo "{firefly-app-key}" > firefly-app-key.txt

 # Generate the server's private key.
 openssl rand -base64 756 > ./secrets/private.key